bilan604/random-projects/README.md

 ## Hide-n-Seek-FAANG:
 A collection of the hidden embedded files I've found while webscrapping websites.
-You know how people can see when you opened their email by embedding a tiny little jpg?
-I think they're for that purpose.
+You know how people can see when you opened their email by embedding a link to load a tiny little jpg?
+I found the links for these.

 ## Linkedin